-Notice, though, that the passage does not say that Jesus will descend to the Mount of Olives.
+Notice that the passage does not say anything about Jesus “descending” to the Mount of Olives.
 This is assumed by so many interpreters, especially posttribulationists.

 When Jesus physically descends to earth (whether it is Egypt, Mount Sinai, or some other vicinity south of Israel), he will lead a Jewish remnant up to Israel and eventually “stand” on the Mount of Olives and then protect his Jewish remnant (Zech 14:5).